80x24/wordfall/README.txt

 - Windows
 	Use the .exe installer, and follow the installer instructions.
 - Mac OS X
-	Follow the compile instructions to build Word Fall for your system.
+	Copy the .app to your Applications folder.
 - Linux
 	Follow the compile instructions to build Word Fall for your system.